Therapy Approaches

 Our Therapeutic Alliance

 This means we both have an important role to play.
-I will give 100% in our time together, and will support you to give what you can.
-As trust builds naturally over time, you will find that you want to open more and go further, thereby creating more opportunities for deep work.
+I will give all I can in our time together, and will support you to give what you can.
+As trust builds naturally overtime, I hope you organically find that you want to open more and go further, creating more opportunities for deep work.

 The Role You Play